What is a 401(k) plan?

 Remembering the deadline for taking survivor benefits

 Paying benefits when there is no spouse or beneficiary

 - Your natural and adopted children and children of deceased children1.

 - Your brothers and sisters, and nephews and nieces who are children of deceased brothers and sisters1.

 1 The balance will be distributed per “stirpes,” meaning each branch of the family will receive an equal share of an estate.

-For complete details about Equity-League Benefit Funds 401(k) benefits, refer to the Equity-League Benefit Funds Pension Plan and 401(k) Summary Plan Description.
-If you have additional questions or need assistance, contact the Equity-League Benefit Funds Retirement Services Department at (212) 869-9380 (New York City) or (800) 344-5220.
+For complete details about the Equity-League Pension and 401(k) plan, refer to the Equity-League Benefit Funds Pension Plan and 401(k) Summary Plan Description.
+If you have additional questions or need assistance, contact the Equity-League Benefit Services Department at (212) 869-9380 (New York City) or (800) 344-5220.